 Your radiographers might put a thin metal wire or small metal ball into the anal margin.
 This is so the area clearly shows up on scans.
 Your doctor uses these scans to work out exactly where to give the treatment.

 Once you are in position the radiographers move the couch up and through the scanner.
 You need to lie very still.
 The radiographers leave the room and the scan starts.
 It takes about 5 minutes.
 You won't feel anything.
-The radiographers watch from the next door room.
+The radiographers watch from the room next door.

-Before the planning appointment you might also have other scans such as MRI scans or PET scans.
-Your treatment team can feed the other scans into the planning scanner.
+You might also have other scans such as MRI scans or PET scans to help plan your treatment.

 Ink and tattoo marks